 Near Sawrey, Beatrix Potter’s Hill Top House

 Just a 5 minute drive from Hawkshead, in the picture perfect village of ‘Near Sawrey’ is the renowned ‘Hill Top’, the historic house of Beatrix Potter.
+This is one of a number of historic, writers’ houses that are open to the public in England.
 It was bought by the writer in 1905 and inspired many of her stories including ‘The Tale of Samuel Whiskers’, and ‘Jemima Puddle-Duck’.
 The property was given to the National Trust by Beatrix Potter on her death in 1943, and left instructions about how it should be shown to the public.

 Beatrix Potter’s hilltop house Near Sawrey.
 Photograph © Jason Summers